Tyler-Arciniaga/Tyler-Arciniaga/README.md

 # Hi there!
 I'm Tyler 👋
 CS @ NYU.
-I enjoy building scalable backend systems and exploring how things work under the hood.
+I enjoy building and learning about scalable systems, with a focus on backend, infra, and concurrency.
 <br>